freearhey/web-learn/README.md

 npm run dev
 ```

 and open the site in a browser.
+Usually the server starts at `http://localhost:8080`.

 ## Contributing
 If you find a bug or want to contribute to the code or documentation, you can help by submitting an [issue](https://github.com/freearhey/web-learn/issues) or a [pull request](https://github.com/freearhey/web-learn/pulls).